HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 ##### Making third-party requests more sustainable

 As we have seen, most third-party requests are being served from green hosting.
 However, there is still room for improvement, especially for higher ranked sites.
-If you are interested in the sustainability of third-party services used on your website, ‘_[Are my third parties green?](https://aremythirdpartiesgreen.com/)_’ is an online testing tool, directory, and API that can help you get started. _For the sake of transparency, it should be noted that this tool was created by one of the chapter authors._
+If you are interested in the sustainability of third-party services used on your website, ‘_<a hreflang="en" href="https://aremythirdpartiesgreen.com/">Are my third parties green?</a>_’ is an online testing tool, directory, and API that can help you get started. _For the sake of transparency, it should be noted that this tool was created by one of the chapter authors._

 Beyond hosting, we should also be considering the impact of data transfer for third parties.
 While providers of third-party services make it relatively easy to integrate their content on another website, that doesn’t mean it is always optimized to reduce the amount of data being transferred.
 For example, the Third Party chapter of the 2022 Almanac uncovered that: